How to Analyze Your Games to Improve Your Opening Repertoire

 Mistake 3: Building a repertoire too wide to remember.
 Preparing for every reply balloons into 200+ branches, causing confusion, time trouble, and forgotten ideas.

 Solution: Limit to 1–2 main replies per major opening and 1–2 sidelines.
-Keep under 80 variations per color, as Chess Position Trainer recommends.
+Keep under 80 variations per color.

 - Analyze 200–1000 recent rated games and filter to the first 15–20 moves.